CloudSlang/docs/docs/cloudslang_cli.md

 ```

 ##Execution Log
-The execution log is saved in the directory in which the CLI was started in a file named `execution.log`.
+The execution log is saved in the directory in which the CLI was started at `logs/execution.log`.
 The log file stores all the [events](developer_cloudslang#slang-events) that have been fired, and therefore it allows for tracking a flow's execution.

 ##Help
 To get a list of available commands, enter `help` at the CLI `cslang>` prompt.
 For further help, enter `help` and the name of the command.